 Navier Stokes Vorticity Model

-This is a discretization of the incompressible Navier Stokes equations using the Discrete Exterior Calculus.
+This docs page demonstrates a discretization of the invisicd incompressible Navier Stokes equations using the Discrete Exterior Calculus.

 The formulations are based on those given by Mohamed, Hirani, Samtaney (in turn from Marsden, Ratiu, Abraham).

-However, different choices in discretization are chosen for purposes of brevity, to demonstrate novel discretizations of certain operators, and to demonstrate the automated Decapodes workflow.
+However, a new discretization is produced for purposes of brevity, to demonstrate novel discretizations of certain operators, and to demonstrate the automated Decapodes workflow.

 The full code that generated these results is available in a julia script.